alrocar/locked_screen/README.md

 - the active_app, active_domain and url
 - it clocks-in to FactorialHR when the monitors are unlocked and clocks-out when they are off

-www.tinybird.co is used to build an analytical dashboard.
+www.tinybird.co is used to build an analytical dashboard based on the traces sent.
 The Tinybird project is not provided (yet).

-With the traces sent I can get a view of my work patterns at different granularities.
+With the traces sent I can get a view of my work patterns at different granularities and check if I'm working "too much" or spending "too much" time in slack, meetings or other stuff.

 ![](rt.png)